dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 For several fields, such as `super` in both `resources` and `properties` or `propname` in `cardinalities` it is necessary to reference entities that are defined elsewhere.
 The following cases are possible:

-- DSP API internals: They are referenced as such and do not have a leading colon.
+- DSP-API internals: They are referenced as such and do not have a leading colon.
   E.g. `Resource`, `DocumentRepresentation` or `hasValue`
-- An external ontology: The ontology must be defined in the [prefixes](dsp-tools-create.md#prefixes-object) section.
+- An external ontology: The ontology must be defined in the [prefixes](./overview.md#prefixes-object) section.
   The prefix can then be used for referencing the ontology.
   E.g. `foaf:familyName` or `sdo:Organization`
   - The current ontology: Within an ontology definition, references can be made by prepending a colon without a prefix.
     E.g. `:hasName`
     Optionally, an explicit prefix can be used.
-In this case the ontology must be added to the [prefixes](dsp-tools-create.md#prefixes-object) section and the prefix must be identical to the ontology's `name`.
+In this case the ontology must be added to the [prefixes](./overview.md#prefixes-object) section and the prefix must be identical to the ontology's `name`.
 - A different ontology defined in the same file: Within one data model file, multiple ontologies can be defined.
   These will be created in the exact order they appear in the `ontologies` array.
 Once an ontology has been created, it can be referenced by the following ontologies by its name, e.g. `first-onto:hasName`.
 It is not necessary to add